website watertownhistory.org

 school.
 There are turning bars, trapeze,

 rings and swings.
-A similar set of

-apparatus has also been purchased for installation on that part of the
+A similar set of apparatus has also been purchased for installation on

-playground used by the girls of the school.
+that part of the playground used by the girls of the school.
+St. Bernard’s parochial school now has one of

-any school in this section of the state, and further improvements have been
+the finest playgrounds of any school in this section of the state, and further

-the school has been leveled and will receive a top dressing of sand and
+large lot to the south of the school has been leveled and will receive a top

-gravel.
-It makes an excellent ball
+dressing of sand and gravel.
+It makes an

-ground.
-Through the generosity of ten
+excellent ball ground.
+Through the

-members of the parish, who gave $100 each, the lot is now clear of debt.
-The cement walk in the rear of the school
+generosity of ten members of the parish, who gave $100 each, the lot is now

-house has been widened from time to time, until it is now about thirty feet in
+rear of the school house has been widened from time to time, until it is now

-width, making a cement court protected on the north and west, a pleasant place
+about thirty feet in width, making a cement court protected on the north and

-for play even in cold weather, and it is planned to still further extend this
+west, a pleasant place for play even in cold weather, and it is planned to still further extend this cement before winter, to make a

-cement before winter, to make a dry, warm corner for winter airings and play.
+dry, warm corner for winter airings and play.
 WG

 10 28 NEW